 As you can see from this screenshot, this machine already has a few RSAT features installed.

-Install a specific RSAT feature by name
+Install a specific RSAT tool by name

 Add-WindowsCapability -Online -Name "<tool_name>"